elisrizea/Caesar_cipher/README.md

 # **Caesar's cipher**
-    Caesar cipher, also known as the shift cipher, Caesar's code or Caesar shift is one of the most simple and known cipher.
+    Caesar cipher, also known as the shift cipher, Caesar's code or Caesar shift is one of the simplest and known cipher.
-    My implementation use of pyperclip module to manage clipboars and to allow you to authomaticaly copy and past in console
+    My implementation use of pyperclip module to manage clipboard and to allow you to automatically copy and paste in console.

 # **Description:**
     Caesar cipher, also known as Caesar's cipher, the shift cipher, Caesar's code or Caesar shift, is one of